EvitaKnits/Cashflow-Companion/README.md

 How to split one line of code across multiple for line length PEP8 purposes: https://www.geeksforgeeks.org/python-multi-line-statements/

 ### General Credit
 As ever, I want to thank the open source community for the great resources that teach me so much and also remind me of what I learnt in my Code Institute lessons, especially

 I believe I have specifically credited where I used specific items in the previous section but this is a general credit to the reference resources I looked through to remind me how things worked as I went along.

 Every effort has been made to credit everything used, but if I find anything else specific later on that needs crediting, that I missed, I will be sure to add it.

+### Retrospective
+I learnt a lot during this project and this can be seen over the course of the iterative improvements made, viewable via my commit history.
+Two examples were:

+1. Refactoring to reduce API calls: I had gotten into a situation where I was making so many API calls to retrieve information cell by cell, that I was frequently triggering 429 quota exceeded errors from the Google Sheet API.
+I had to reduce this to make my program more usable and drastically reduce the possibility of 429 errors.
+To do this, I switched to bulk data retrieval that was stored in a variable, then I was able to take the parts out of it that were relevant to the task at hand.
+One example of where I did this was in the welcome messaging - I was getting the budget name, the running total for that budget and the amount budgeted individually for each budget.
+With five budgets to display the information for that turned out to be 15 calls.
+The result of my refactoring in this way was that I reduced the calls for that section from 15 to 1.

+2. Refactoring to reduce repetition: I was repeating the same actions when doing things like accessing data, validating budget choices, getting budgets and their details, and printing expenses.
+These could be found in various functions, written out in full inside each one.
+I refactored to strip this repetition and created central functions that could be called to perform the desired actions, then return the required information.

 -------------------------------------------------------------------------